Dividing Real Estate in Maryland

 For the owners of the property, however, there are very strong reasons not to actually go through the sale as it would be ordered by the Court.
 Under the Rules, the normal procedure is to appoint three commissioners who can establish a value and oversee the sale.
 “When the court orders a partition, unless all the parties expressly waive the appointment of commissioners, the court shall appoint not less than three nor more than five disinterested persons to serve as commissioners for the purpose of valuing and dividing the property.”

 MD R PROP ACT Rule 12-401.
 These commissioners, in turn, can be paid out of the proceeds of the sale.
 “Payment of the compensation, fees, and costs of the commissioners may be included in the costs of the action and allocated among the parties as the court may direct.”
 MD R PROP ACT Rule 12-401.
 If needed, the sale would then proceed to judicial sale –an auction on the courthouse steps.
 This means that, if the owners cannot agree to sell it on the open market, it will likely go for a steep discount and then be subject to significant fees to pay the attorneys, commissioners, trustee, and related court costs.
+Where possible, it is better to find a resolution before auction.

 The bottom line: if you own property and the other side won’t sell, or if someone has sued you to partition a property you own — you will need pragmatic, effective counsel that realizes that all fees and costs will ultimately come out of the value of the clients’ property.